Contact Us Today 01642 716680

 Definition: DAST is a security practice that involves the testing and evaluation of applications in their running state, often from the outside in, to identify security vulnerabilities that may occur during execution.

 DAST tools simulate attacks on an application, automating the discovery of security issues such as Runtime Application Self-Protection vulnerabilities, cross-site scripting (XSS), SQL injection, and other conditions that cannot be detected by examining static source code alone.
-The dynamic nature of DAST allows it to interact with an application, uncovering issues that only become apparent during operation, such as those involving user authentication, session management, and data validation.
+The dynamic nature of DAST allows it to interact with an application, uncovering issues that only become apparent during operation, such as user authentication, session management, and data validation.

 Key Characteristics: